rickcache/OnTheGo-UI-Test/README.md

 ## On The Go Site Automation Project (Selenium + Pytest)

-**On The Go** is a personal mental wellness platform that allows users to:
+**On The Go** is a convenient online ticket booking platform that allows users to:

-- Book appointments with therapists
+-Search and compare available travel routes

-- Track meditation progress
+-Book tickets for buses or trains seamlessly

-- Record mood daily
+-View and manage existing bookings

-- Maintain a journal
+-Cancel tickets and request refunds

-- Access a curated library of mental wellness books
+-Download e-tickets and booking receipts for travel
 ---

 ## **Overview**